 However, going to Valencia is a longer route, so if you’re in a rush it’s better to take the inland route.

-No matter which route you decide upon, you’ll enjoy this trip.
+No matter which route you decide on, you’ll enjoy this trip.
 You’ll find excellent places to visit on either route, and it comes down to whether you want to relax at Valencia’s beaches and check out its sights such as the City of Arts and Sciences, or whether you want to see the historical and cultural delights of Zaragoza.

 The appeal of both routes highlights the appeal of road trips in Spain!

-Central Spain road trip
+Central Spain Road Trip

 555.2 km (345 miles)